All Episodes

 It's been, it's day seven.

-So obviously, they don't have all the evidence out there yet.
+So obviously they don't have all the evidence out there yet.

-Like, you don't have everything, you don't have the totality of the circumstances in front of you.
+You don't have the totality of the circumstances in front of you.

 Like, yes, this is a circumstantial case.